 In a nutshell, hypothyroidism is the state of low energy production in the entire body as a result of low thyroid hormone activity.
 The typical causes are complex, including various diet and lifestyle factors such as; stress, heredity, ageing, polyunsaturated fats, low carbohydrate intake, low calorie intake, sleep deprivation, alcoholism, and even excess endurance exercise.
 Other factors such as thyroid removal surgery, fluoride intake, various medical therapies, and so on also cause hypothyroidism.

 The mainstream and generally accepted theory of light therapy’s direct impact involves cellular energy production.
-The effects are exerted primarily by photodissociating nitric oxide (NO) from the mitochondrial enzymes (cytochrome c oxidase, etc.).
+The effects are supposedly exerted primarily by photodissociating nitric oxide (NO) from the mitochondrial enzymes (cytochrome c oxidase, etc.).
 You can think of NO as a harmful competitor to oxygen, much like carbon monoxide is.
 NO basically shuts down energy production in cells, forming an extremely wasteful environment energetically, which downstream raises cortisol/stress.
-Red light prevents this nitric oxide poisoning, and resulting stress, by removing it from mitochondria.
+Red light is theorised to prevent this nitric oxide poisoning, and resulting stress, by removing it from mitochondria.
 In this way red light can be thought of as ‘protective negation of stress’, rather than immediately increasing energy production.
 It’s simply allowing your cells’ mitochondria to work properly by alleviating the dampening effects of stress, in a way that thyroid hormone alone doesn’t necessarily do.

 Symptoms of low metabolic rate/hypothyroidism